issp-center-dev/dsqss/doc/en/dla/users-manual/input.rst

   This takes integers as many as :math:`2\times` NBODY and one preceding floating number.
   The integers denote the states of sites before and after applying the local Hamiltonian.
-  The last floating number denotes the matrix element producted by :math:`-1`.
+  The last floating number denotes the matrix element multiplied by :math:`-1`.
-  For offdiagonal elements, this value should be positive [#fn_reweighting]_.
+  For off-diagonal elements, this value should be positive [#fn_reweighting]_.

   For example, ``0 0 1 1 0.25`` means :math:`\langle 0 1 | \mathcal{H} | 0 1 \rangle = -0.25`
   and ``0 1 1 0 0.5`` means :math:`\left| \langle 1 0 | \mathcal{H} | 0 1 \rangle \right| = 0.5`.